Improving this algorithm can make lending a lot less racist

 By law, lenders have to analyze their portfolios regularly to ensure they’re not discriminating based on race, gender, and a range of other protected classes.
 But only mortgage lenders are allowed to gather borrower race data.
-Everyone else has to rely on techniques like BISG that estimate race based on non-race data.
+Everyone else has to rely on techniques like BISG that estimate race based on non-race associated data.

 Using a crooked yardstick to assess the racial disparity of loan approvals can provide lenders with false confidence that their credit models are much fairer than they are.
 Not understanding where real disparity occurs makes it impossible for the lender to identify problematic lending policies and for the regulator to assess the harm.
 As a person of color and a data scientist, I felt doubly compelled to do something about it and build a better algorithm.

-When I ran my name and zip code through BISG, it guessed that I had a 90% chance of being white.
+When I ran my name and zip code through BISG, it guessed that I had a 90 percent chance of being White.
 That means that all my good credit behavior, or that of anyone like me living anywhere else like Glendale, would get mischaracterized as that of a white person by a lot of fair lending analysis.
-This might not seem so problematic on its face, but because I’m counted as white, if my loan application gets declined, that decline is counted as a white decline not a Black decline.
-A 2014 Charles River Associates auto lending study, found that BISG correctly identified African-American borrowers a mere 24% of the time at an 80% confidence threshold.
-Hispanic and Asian borrowers were correctly identified 77% and 60% of the time, respectively.
-At a 50% confidence threshold, BISG was no better than a coin flip for Black borrowers.
+This might not seem so problematic on its face, but because I’m counted as White, if my loan application gets declined, that decline is counted as a White decline not a Black decline.
+A 2014 Charles River Associates auto lending study, found that BISG correctly identified African-American borrowers a mere 24 percent of the time at an 80 percent confidence threshold.
+Hispanic and Asian borrowers were correctly identified 77 percent and 60 percent of the time, respectively.
+At a 50 percent confidence threshold, BISG was no better than a coin flip for Black borrowers.

-The CFPB, using a different set of loans, found that BISG correctly identified only 39% of African Americans.
+The CFPB, using a different set of loans, found that BISG correctly identified only 39 percent of African Americans.
 “These differences highlight just how wide-ranging the error rates can be based on the populations,” said the CRA report’s authors.
 The report goes on to argue that because of the inaccuracy of the BISG analysis method, harm identified in fair lending analysis may be overstated.
-It is no surprise that one U.S. House lawmaker called BISG “junk science.”
+It is no surprise that one US House lawmaker called BISG “junk science.”

-It was developed by the Rand Corporation in 2000 to help determine whether minorities were receiving healthcare at the same rate as whites.
-In small geographic segments, especially in racially or ethnically homogenous areas, Rand believed BISG was right nine out of 10 times in identifying people as African-American.
-Eventually, the Consumer Financial Protection Bureau adopted it for judging lender outcomes and has levied millions of dollars of fines for racial bias, many of which were based on BISG.
+It was developed by the Rand Corporation in 2000 to help determine whether minorities were receiving healthcare at the same rate as Whites.
+In small geographic segments, especially in racially or ethnically homogenous areas, Rand believed BISG was right nine out of 10 times in identifying people as African American.
+Eventually, the CFPB adopted it for judging lender outcomes and has levied millions of dollars of fines for racial bias, many of which were based on BISG.

 Statisticians have tried to improve BISG.
 A variant called BIFSG added first names to the mix.
 Another method predicts ethnicity based on a name’s character sequence.
 Neither moves the needle much on accuracy.
 Consumers deserve better, as do the lenders and regulators who make the decisions that affect the lives of millions of borrowers.

 Race Predictor is also better than BISG at delivering true positives with high confidence that hold across more diverse groups (see charts below).
-By contrast, BISG is almost never certain about a person’s race unless they’re white.
+By contrast, BISG is almost never certain about a person’s race unless they’re White.

-To make the best use of the additional data, we’ve replaced the simple Bayesian statistical method used to create BISG with modern machine learning methods that Zest and sophisticated U.S. lenders employ for credit underwriting.
+To make the best use of the additional data, we’ve replaced the simple Bayesian statistical method used to create BISG with modern machine learning methods that Zest and sophisticated US lenders employ for credit underwriting.
 These techniques are proven in credit underwriting where they help our customers become more profitable.
-With Race Predictor, we are applying these advanced methods to provide benefits to those that are underserved.
+With Zest Race Predictor, we are applying these advanced methods to provide benefits to those that are underserved.

-Race Predictor was trained and validated on roughly a million people from several Florida counties via the Florida voter database, one of the largest publicly available sources of demographic data that includes name, address, and ethnicity.
+Zest Race Predictor was trained and validated on roughly a million people from several Florida counties via the Florida voter database, one of the largest publicly available sources of demographic data that includes name, address, and ethnicity.
 A model trained only on this subset may not generalize to a national population, but it’s a solid place to start.
-We’d love to use national race data, but the U.S. Census doesn’t make that data publicly available.
+We’d love to use national race data, but the US Census doesn’t make that data publicly available.

-We plan to update Race Predictor later this year to improve its accuracy with more data sources, geographies, and new machine learning techniques.
+We plan to update Zest Race Predictor later this year to improve its accuracy with more data sources, geographies, and new machine learning techniques.